Ildemaro Vargas Player Props: Nationals vs. Phillies

 Ildemaro Vargas At The Plate

-- Vargas is batting .275 with four doubles, a triple, two home runs and three walks.
+- Vargas is hitting .288 with four doubles, a triple, two home runs and three walks.

-- In 50.0% of his 26 games this season, Vargas has picked up at least one hit.
-He's also had five multi-hit games.

-- In 26 games played this season, he has homered in two of them.
+- In 27 games played this season, he has hit a homer in two of them.

-- Vargas has had at least one RBI in 23.1% of his games this season (six of 26), with more than one RBI four times (15.4%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 22.2% of his games this season, Vargas has notched at least one RBI.
+In four of those games (14.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored at least once 11 times this year (42.3%), including one multi-run game.
+- He has scored at least once 12 times this season (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.